marvinjayson/SellerX_Task/README.md

 ## Snowflake user creation
 Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).

-If you see a _Grant partially executed: privileges [REFERENCE_USAGE] not granted._ message when you execute `GRANT ALL ON DATABASE AIRBNB to ROLE transform`, that's just an info message and you can ignore it.
+If you see a _Grant partially executed: privileges [REFERENCE_USAGE] not granted._ message when you execute `GRANT ALL ON DATABASE SELLERX to ROLE transform`, that's just an info message and you can ignore it.

 ```sql {#snowflake_setup}
 -- Use an admin role